pa-ulander/lecbh/README.md

   --verbose      Show more detailed output
   --staging      Use Let's Encrypt staging environment (for testing) --help         Show this help message
+  --test-mode    Skip installation for testing in containers --pip          Use pip method for installing certbot --snap         Use snap method for installing certbot (default)
 ```

 ### Examples